 I enjoy creating distinctive cordials for special occasions.
 This illustrious rose petal cordial recipe was concocted specifically for my wedding celebration.
 I put together the biggest batch of cordial I had ever made, and was it a sensation!

-Many years later I have people still asking me for this cordial.
+Many years later, I have people still asking me for this cordial.
 It is a good thing I remembered what I put in it.
 I hope you enjoy this love potion.

 With their beautiful petals and aroma, roses open the heart.
 As an effective nerve tonic, roses exert an uplifting and restorative influence on the nervous system.
 Nerve tonics enhance our mental function, moderate reactivity to our environment, and improve our ability to sleep.

 Rose petals have a calming effect and help with anxiety, restlessness, and nervousness.
 If you’re exasperated or frustrated, rose petals can calm the nerves and cool the body.
+Rose petals (Rosa species) of all colors are edible.
+Make sure they have a good scent when you give them a whiff!
+You can make this rose petal cordial recipe with fresh or dried flowers that you buy or harvest yourself.
+Roses from florists are routinely cultivated with pesticides, so look for organically grown roses.

 rose petal cordial recipe